 In a simple and efficient way, you set thresholds at a strategic level: for example bonds versus equities versus property, while if you want to have a finer control of your portfolio you may set it at a investment level: for example, UK equities versus US equities versus emerging markets.

 Threshold rebalancing is a best-of-both solution: you may not rebalance for years in a steady market, but will keep a firm grip on your portfolio’s risk exposure when the situation is choppy.

 The higher you set your threshold, the more risk you’ll take and the more you’ll take advantage of momentum while keeping dealing costs down.

 However, 5 percentage points is a sensible trigger point that’s widely recommended and justETF’s portfolio monitoring service will notify you when your strategic asset allocations breach this threshold.

 Bear in mind that large portfolios in taxable accounts can trigger capital gains tax liabilities when you sell.
 Moreover, small trades and small portfolios are disproportionately impacted by flat-rate dealing fees.

 A good solution to these problems is to rebalance whenever possible with new contributions.
 These can be any combination of new cash, dividend income or interest income.

-Instead of selling one of your ETFs you would direct the new contributions into an underperforming asset to restore it to its correct allocation.
+Instead of selling one of your investments you would direct the new contributions into an underperforming asset to restore it to its correct allocation.
 This works particularly well if your broker operates a regular investment scheme that discounts purchase orders.

 Many investors find rebalancing difficult because it’s counter-intuitive to sell a ‘winning’ asset in favour of a ‘losing’ one.
 Just remember that no bull market lasts forever and that mean reversion is a powerful force.
 Volatile markets favour rebalancing and your long-term success relies upon discipline, risk control and buying low and selling high.